-The customer shall install and maintain an assembly to accommodate "supply protection device/s" (SPD) in accordance with the Electricity Safety (Installations) Regulations, these Rules and the obligations of the Distributor to connect and disconnect electrical installations.
+The customer shall install and maintain an assembly to accommodate "supply protection device/s" (SPD) in accordance with the Electricity Safety (General) Regulations, these Rules and the obligations of the Distributor to connect and disconnect electrical installations.

-In the case of electricity supplies provided directly from a substation, the Distributors will provide the supply protection equipment within the substation.
+In the case of electricity supplies provided directly from a substation on a customer's property, the Distributors will provide the supply protection equipment within the substation.
 Note; Exception.
 Pole type substations located on customer's property; Refer to Table 7.5-2.